casbitton/Resume/index.md

 Daily Life:

+- As a senior engineer within a team of 7, I work to deliver around the clock support for:
+  - Two Datacentre Locations
+    - 70+ Physical Servers
+    - 700+ Virtual Servers
+  - 42 Sites
+- Daily Datacentre operations and services
+- Hardware, Software and Licence maintenance and management
 - Comply with existing Client and 5GN methodologies, standards, processes & procedures
 - Liaise with external (Hardware/Software) vendors where required to ensure timely resolutions
 - Maintain current levels of documentation and reporting as per contractual obligations